BDSM and the Law

 - American Law Sources On-line includes a section on Texas Law

-- Texas Alcoholic Beverage Commision enforces the Alcoholic Beverage Code.
+- Texas Alcoholic Beverage Commision enforces the Texas Alcoholic Beverage Code.
 Chapter 104 is for the regulation of retailers.
 It reads in part "No person authorized to sell beer at retail, nor his agent, servant, or employee, may engage in or permit conduct on the premises of the retailer which is lewd, immoral, or offensive to public decency, ..."

 - Municipal Code Corporation maintains lists of municipal codes including the municipal code for San Antonio.